Natooz/MidiTok/docs/midi_tokenizer.rst

 ------------------------

 MidiTok offers to include additional tokens on music information.
 You can specify them in the ``tokenizer_config`` argument (:class:`miditok.TokenizerConfig`) when creating a tokenizer.
 The :class:`miditok.TokenizerConfig` documentations specifically details the role of each of them, and their associated parameters.
+Cells with ❕ markers means the additional token is implemented by default and not optionnal.

 .. list-table:: Compatibility table of tokenizations and additional tokens.
    :header-rows: 1